The Banners of the Chiddingly Parish Bonfire Society

 - Unavailable

-Chiddingly Chunderer - First awarded to Simon in 2021, after feeling (what shall we say?!)… a little worse for wear at Herstmonceux Castle, this title has been earned several times since at the Society’s Annual Awards Dinner for those members who have been a little queasy at official occasions.
+Chiddingly Chunderer - First awarded to Simon Parks in 2021, after an event at Herstmonceux Castle, this title has been earned several times by those members who have suffered 'digestive malfunctions' at official occasions.
+It is presented at the Society's Annual Awards Dinner.

 - Unavailable